ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0056-visa-reduction-and-the-burden-of-proof.md

 - scrutiny of long‑stay residents and business operators

 The visa reduction aligns with this broader shift, even if it does not directly address the structural causes of crime.

+This alignment also reflects a form of administrative defensive programming: the policy encapsulates the issue within a controllable external variable (length of stay), thereby avoiding engagement with the more complex internal logic of enforcement failures.

 ---